Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Challenge and future direction

-\item \textbf{Data filtering/moderation-based defense}.
+On the defense side, the following efforts might be worth exploring: \begin{itemize}[leftmargin=*] \item \textbf{Data filtering/moderation-based defense}.
 Existing defense literature focuses on improving the training method.
 However, it is also interesting to consider launching the attack right over the attack surface, i.e., to better filter out the harmful data from the user fine-tuning dataset when they are uploaded.
 One may look at the embedding space, and apply SOTA outlier detection method to better identify those harmful data among the benign user fine-tuning data.
-Recent research SAFT \cite{choi2024safety} is a good attempt, but it is interesting to study how better OOD detection methods perform.
+Recent research SAFT \cite{choi2024safety} is a good attempt, but it is interesting to study how newer OOD methods perform.

 \item \textbf{Prompt engineering}.
 While pioneer studies, e.g., PTST \cite{lyu2024keeping} and BEA \cite{wang2024mitigating} has explored the use of system prompt for defense design.
 It might be interesting to further extend on how to design alignment/fine-tuning/deployment system prompt such that the model will not learn from the harmful user prompt but effectively learn the fine-tuning knowledge from the benign user prompt. \item \textbf{Preference learning}.
 Most of the existing defenses focus on improving upon SFT.
 However, how to design a defense for RLHF based on preference data (a pair of good/bad answers for the same question) is still under-explored.
 Future defense design can explore how to better exploit the data structure of preference data to design stronger defenses.